eduard93/Cache-MDX2JSON/README.md

 Cache-MDX2JSON
 ==============

 RESTful web api for MDX2JSON transformation (also JSONP and XML/A).
+Also supports requests about Dashboards and Wingets.

 Installation
 -----------